 If you’re eating till you feel full from every meal, you’re definitely over-eating.
 Now, what has polishing off all your food and snacks got to do with the immune system?
 Simple.

-If your body is burdened with the task of digesting and processing all the food you ate, it will not have the bandwidth to do other jobs.
-Such as: fixing your health issues, rejuvenating and regenerating cells, purging toxins, restoring energy, and so on.
+If your body is burdened with the task of digesting and processing all the food you ate, it will not have the bandwidth to do other jobs, such as: fixing your health issues, rejuvenating and regenerating cells, purging toxins, restoring energy, building immunity and so on.

 And don’t eat too late for dinner.